The Parochial Church Councils (PCCs) of:TThe United Benefice of Hormead with Wyddial,

 4. What is the legal basis for processing your personal data?

-· Explicit consent of the data subject so that we can keep you informed about news, events, activities and services and keep you informed about diocesan events.
+· Explicit consent of the data subject so that we can keep you informed about news, events, activities and services and keep you informed about church and diocesan events.

 · Processing is necessary for carrying out legal obligations in relation to Gift Aid or under employment, social security or social protection law, or a collective agreement;